Sierra Leone Civil War: End of the war

 Several factors led to the end of the civil war.
 First, Guinean cross-border bombing raids against villages believed to be bases used by the RUF working in conjunction with Guinean dissidents were very effective in routing the rebels.
 Another factor encouraging a less combative RUF was a new UN resolution that demanded that the government of Liberia expel all RUF members, end their financial support of the RUF, and halt the illicit diamond trade.
 Finally, the Kamajors, feeling less threatened now that the RUF was disintegrating in the face of a robust opponent, failed to incite violence like they had done in the past.
 With their backs against the wall and without any international support, the RUF forces signed a new peace treaty within a matter of weeks.

 On 18 January 2002, President Kabbah declared the eleven-year-long Sierra Leone Civil War officially over.
 By most estimates, over 50,000 people had died during the war.
 Countless more fell victim to the reprehensible and perverse behavior of the combatants.
-In May 2002 President Kabbah and his SLPP, won landslide victories in the presidential and legislative elections.
+In May 2002 President Kabbah and his SLPP won landslide victories in the presidential and legislative elections.
 Kabbah was re-elected for a five-year term.
 The RUF's political wing, the Revolutionary United Front Party (RUFP), failed to win a single seat in parliament.
 The elections were marked by irregularities and allegations of fraud, but not to a degree that significantly affected the outcome.

 War atrocities and crimes against humanity

 During the Sierra Leone Civil War numerous atrocities were committed including war rape, mutilation, and mass murder, causing many of the perpetrators to be tried in international criminal courts, and the establishment of a truth and reconciliation commission.
 A 2001 overview noted that there had been "serious and grotesque human rights violations" in Sierra Leone since its civil war began in 1991.
 The rebels, the Revolutionary United Front (RUF), had "committed horrendous abuses".
-The report noted that "25 times as many people" had already been killed in Sierra Leone than had been killed in Kosovo at the point when the international community decided to take action.
+The report noted that "25 times as many people" had already been killed in Sierra Leone than had been killed in the Kosovo war (1998-1999) at the point when the international community decided to take action.
 "In fact, it has been pointed out by many that the atrocities in Sierra Leone have been worse than was seen in Kosovo."

-destroyed by RUF rebel forces.
 In total, 1,270 primary schools were destroyed in the War.

 These crimes included but are not limited to: